Error-404-0000/LunaHost-C/README.md

 ## 🌸 Features You’ll Love:

 ### 💕 Attribute-Based Routing & Parameter Magic
-LunaHost lets you define your routes easily using attributes!
-This makes setting up RESTful endpoints as simple as possible:
+LunaHost lets you define your routes easily using attributes This makes setting up RESTful endpoints as simple as possible:
    - **HTTP Method Tags**: Define your endpoints like this: `[GetMethod]`, `[PostMethod]`, `[PutMethod]`, `[DeleteMethod]`.
    - **Parameter Magic**:
       - **`[FromRoute]`**: Grab a value from your URL.
       - **`[FromQuery]`**: Pick a value straight from the query string.
       - **`[FromHeader]`**: Snag a value from headers for some extra logic.
       - **`[FromBody]`**: Automatically turn that JSON request body into a usable object.
-How easy is that?!

 ### 🛠️ Middleware with Personalized Flair
-LunaHost’s middleware system is super customizable!
+LunaHost’s middleware system is super customizable
    - **`ObjectPrefer` Attribute with `Preferred` Enum**: It lets middleware know exactly which parameters to handle.
-You can target values directly!
+You can target values directly
    - **`NoPreferences` Attribute**: Skip those unnecessary checks for routes that don’t need it—saving time.
    - **Dynamic Validation**: Middleware can check things like length, pattern, and whether the parameter is empty.
-Luna keeps everything organized and clean!
+Luna keeps everything organized and clean

 ### 🌟 Fancy Validation with `Required`
 Want to make sure your parameters are *just right*?
 Use the `Required` attribute to set rules:
    - **Length Limits**: Set minimum and maximum length.
    - **Regex Checks**: Match those strings to make sure they look exactly as you want.
-   - **Not Null/Empty**: No empty names allowed here!
+   - **Not Null/Empty**: No empty names allowed here

 Example:
 ```csharp